DsChauhan08/DsChauhan08/README.md

 ### What I'm focusing on 👨‍💻
 Currently improving my JavaScript and skills, specially learning C++ .<br />
 <!-- BLOG-POST-LIST:START -->
-### About Me
-- 🔭 I’m currently working on VPN services

-- 🌱 I’m currently learning C++

-- 👯 I’m looking to collaborate on Web Development

-- 💬 Ask me questions on my [Gmail](singhdschauhan10@gmail.com)

-- 📫 How to reach me: [Discord](https://discord.gg/AMEbC75Nuf)

-- 😄 Pronouns: Founder

-- ⚡ Fun fact: I Started a company at age of 12

 ### Check Out Some Of My Works
 - [Quiz Bot for Discord in JavaScript](https//github.com/DsChauhan08/Discord-Trivia-Bot) -
 - [Car race Game for Windows written in C lang. in 22 Days](https://github.com/DsChauhan08/Car_Race) -